evgenyneu/evgenii.com/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

-## 1. Extend test: enter name into EditText
+## 1. Enter a name into the EditText

 We will start by extending the test method `testGreet` we created earlier.
-The test will enter a name into a EditText control, which does not exist yet.
+The test will enter a name into the EditText control which does not exist yet.

 ```Java
 onView(withId(R.id.greetEditText))